yoyoberenguer/LightEffect/README.md

 LightEffect_SurfaceAlpha:
 This script generate a soft light onto a pygame surface (32 - 24 bit, with or without alpha channel transparency).

+LightDemo available:
-LightDemo available, 6 light sources with variable radiance and flickering  aspect
+Create 6 light sources with variable radiance and flickering  aspect

 Nota for the executables to work:
 Copy all the PNG files into the same directory and run the files

-Please men